remi-dupre/enum-spanner/README.md

 [Bourhis](http://cristal.univ-lille.fr/~bourhis/),
 [Mengel](http://www.cril.univ-artois.fr/~mengel/) and
 [Niewerth](http://www.theoinf.uni-bayreuth.de/en/team/niewerth_matthias/index.php).
-It will be presented at the [ICDT'19](http://edbticdt2019.inesc-id.pt/) conference.
+It was presented at the [ICDT'19](http://edbticdt2019.inesc-id.pt/) conference.

 The tool will first compile the regular expression into a nondeterministic finite automaton, and then apply an *enumeration algorithm*.
 Specifically, it